Mitt Romney triumphs in Utah Senate primary runoff, in latest win for Trump-backed candidate

 Romney and Kennedy were competing in the runoff because neither was able to secure at least 60 percent of delegates' support at the state GOP convention earlier this year.

-Romney is set to face Democrat Jenny Wilson, a city councilwoman, in the general election in the deep-red state.
+Romney is set to face Democrat Jenny Wilson, a county councilwoman, in the general election in the deep-red state.

 ANTI-TRUMP DEMOCRAT OUSTED IN SHOCK VOTE IN NEW YORK